 In early 2020, Her Rebel Heart, released.
 It is the first in a three-book series titled Hearts of Honor.
 This marks her second Civil War series.

 Shar does numerous countrywide book-signings and has made several television and radio appearances.
 She loves to speak for community organizations, libraries, church groups, and women’s conferences.
 In her church, she enjoys involvement in women’s ministries, and regularly attends Bible studies and other events.
-She and her husband Cecil live in Spring Lake, Michigan with their beautiful white collie, Peyton.
+She and her husband Cecil live in Spring Lake, Michigan with their beautiful white collie, Cody.

 Are you an aspiring author?
 Click the button above to read “Writer’s Help”.